 Centinela Valley Union High School District is located next to the 405 freeway in the city of Lawndale, approximately 20 miles southwest of the city of Los Angeles.
-During the 2011-12 school year, the district's three comprehensive high schools, continuation school, and independent study school served a total of 6,547 students in grades 9-12 residing in the cities of Hawthorne, Lawndale, and Lennox, and unincorporated portions of Los Angeles County.
+During the 2013-14 school year, the district's three comprehensive high schools, one continuation school, one independent study school, and one community day school served a total of 6,661 students in grades 9-12 residing in the cities of Hawthorne, Lawndale, and Lennox, and unincorporated portions of Los Angeles County.
 The district serves four feeder districts, Hawthorne Elementary, Lawndale Elementary, Lennox Elementary, and Wiseburn Elementary.